Buldhana district: Tehsils

 As of 2010, the district of Buldhana comprises thirteen talukas (tehsils): Buldhana, Chikhli, Deulgaon Raja, Malkapur, Motala, Nandura, Mehkar, Sindkhed Raja, Lonar, Khamgaon, Shegaon, Jalgaon Jamod, and Sangrampur.

+Education

+All colleges in Buldhana are affiliated with Sant Gadge Baba Amravati University.
+One of the schools, Jawahar Navodaya Vidyalaya (JNV) Shegaon, a system of central schools for talented students predominantly from rural areas in India, is located in Shegaon near Chincholi village in Buldhana district.

 Agriculture

 The district superintending agriculture officer comes under the Divisional Joint Director of Amravati Division.
 There are three sub-divisions at Buldhana, Khamgaon, and Mehkar with a taluka agriculture officer posted at each taluka.

 There are multiple circles under each taluka.
 They are Dhad, Shelapur, Dhamangaon, Motala, Shelsur, Amdapur, Chikhli, Dharangaon, Malkapur, Janephal, Mehkar, Bibi, Lonar, Sakharkherda, Sindkhed Raja, Mera Khurd, Deulgaon Mahi, Deulgaon Raja, Ganeshpur, Pimpalgaon Raja (Khamgaon), Nandura, Shegaon, Jalgaon Jamod, Warwat Khanderao, and Sangrampur.

 Police

 The district has six police subdivisions and thirty-three police stations.

 Electricity

 The distribution of electricity comes under Akola Zone and Buldhana Circle with Buldhana, Khamgaon, and Malkapur Divisions.
 Each subdivision caters to more nearby talukas and has 33KV distribution substations under them.